-In the below example, the first line has been set with classic typographically correct ranging figures.
+In the below example, the first line has been set with classic typographically correct old-style numbers.
 The second line has been set with the figures that were common in the DTP systems of the end of the last century.
 Note the exaggerated space in the number 11 and the 3 and 11 are set in full caps.

 Clearly, for tables, tabular figures can be more desirable, but for regular text, proportional ranging figures as in the first line are more harmonious and less jarring.